 Because you can make an easy eggplant stir fry with some garlic, ginger and a handful of vegetables that tastes better than takeout.
 Or you can make aubergine the star of the show with a few common pantry sauces and aromatics – and a quick stint under the broiler (or in an air fryer).

-Eggplant is a versatile ingredient that works so well in these eight popular Asian eggplant recipes.
+Eggplant is a versatile ingredient that works so well in these nine popular Asian eggplant recipes.
 And when you nail the perfect tender texture, there’s absolutely nothing like it.

 How to Choose Eggplant